Ernyoke/certified-aws-solutions-architect-professional/07-data-analytics/kinesis.md

 ## SQS vs Kinesis Data Streams

-- Is it about ingestion (Kinesis) of data or about decoupling, worker pools (SQS)?
+- Is it about ingestion (Kinesis) of data or about decoupling, worker pools (SQS)
 - SQS usually has 1 production group, 1 consumption group
 - SQS is designed for decoupling and asynchronous communication
 - SQS does not have the concept of persistence, no window for persistence